USEPA/EPATADA/.github/ISSUE_TEMPLATE/bug_report.md

 Bug fixes should include all the following work:

--   [ ] Edit the function/code to address bug.
+-   [ ] Create or edit the function/code.

--   [ ] Document all edits to code using comments to describe what is does.
+-   [ ] Document all code using comments to describe what is does.

 -   [ ] Create or edit tests in tests/testthat folder.